shounjacob/Covid_Impact/README.md

-# Covid Impact
+## OVERVIEW

-### OVERVIEW
+The purpose of this project is to study the impact that the COVID-19 pandemic had on different parts of the world.

-The purpose of this project is to clean the dataset, obtain insights from it, and then visualize my findings.
+**NOTE:** *We will be using SQL queries, Excel and Tableau for this project.*